-The stunning Yerba Buena Gardens has art museums, parks, restaurants, and a cool playground, in the heart of old San Francisco.
+The Yerba Buena Gardens is in the heart of old San Francisco, with art museums, parks, restaurants, and a cool playground.

-The Yerba Buena Gardens is spread over two city blocks in downtown San Francisco connected by an elevated walkway.
-It's just a 10 minute walk from Union Square.
+The Yerba Buena Gardens is spread over two city blocks in downtown San Francisco, connected by a convenient elevated walkway.
+It's also an easy 10 minute walk from Union Square.

 The Yerba Buena Gardens was opened in the 1990s as part of an urban renewal program to build local community.